 It’s hard to top working with Brian, it’s sheer excitement every time we plot something off kilter.
 My favorite mode of presenting has a bit of theatrics to it, and Brian is always willing to play (or provide the foil hats)

 Our audience provided their own photos as well

 — Nancy White (@NancyWhite) July 24, 2015

 — omar martinez torres (@Omato1Omar) July 24, 2015

 — Rafael Tavarez Duran (@Rafatavarez08) July 24, 2015

 — José Antonio Rubio (@Alkimista) July 17, 2015

 Also, Brian storified a bunch of twitter responses to his question about the Value of Openness

 Top / featured image credit: Twitter photo by @javierzepeda

-The post "Hace doce horas en un pasillo del hotel oscuro – Openness with Brian Lamb" was originally scraped from the bottom of the pickel barrel at CogDogBlog (http://cogdogblog.com/2015/08/hace-doce-horas/) on August 2, 2015.
+The post "Hace doce horas en un pasillo del hotel oscuro – Openness with Brian Lamb" was originally dropped like a smoking hot potato at CogDogBlog (https://cogdogblog.com/2015/08/hace-doce-horas/) on August 2, 2015.